maxandersen/jbosstools-gitmigration/README.md

   * [GitHub API][] - GitHub REST API allowed me to setup and destroy multiple repositories very easily.
 Not having to click through the web ui safed me a lot of time.
   * [git_fast_filter][] - Git Fast Filter is several magnitudes faster than using git filter-branch.
 Highly recommended for splitting up a git repository.
+  * [Subversion replication at Atlassian][] - Page describing in detail svn mirroring
   * [Atlassian SVN to Git Migration][] - Page describing how Atlassian migrated by using a svn mirror, sync and git svn fetch.
   * [Using tmpfs with filter_branch][] - If you have to use filter-branch then use it together with a memory mapped filesystem for speed reasons
   * [ramdisk for OSX][] - Scripts to create a memory mapped filesystem on OSX
   * [Clean out empty commits][] - empty commits occur often when commits has no file in them because of the filter or if changes only relate to svn props.
 Makes the history messy.
   * [Detach subdirectory into separate git repository][] -
   * [Purge huge files from history][] - Be careful; this rewrites history
+  * [Fix line endings][] - Explain methods to fix/unify lineendings in your repository

 [Github API]: http://developer.github.com/v3/ "Github REST API"
 [git_fast_filter]: gitorious.org/git_fast_filter "Git fast filter"
 [Atlassian SVN to Git Migration]: http://blogs.atlassian.com/2012/01/moving-confluence-from-subversion-to-git